Kn99HN/Kn99HN.github.io/_posts/2021-01-30-C-pointer-a-mental-model.md

 ---
 layout: post
-title: C pointer - A Mental Model
+title: Demistifying C pointer - A Mental Model
 ---

 C is fun to learn (or at least I think).
 C pointer is a concept in the language that deals with memory allocation.
 It's useful on one hand.
 On the other hand, dynamic allocation on the heap is impossible without pointers.